-- Check your credit reports at all 3 CRAs for errors and possible ID theft by going to www.annualcreditreport.com for your free annual credit reports.
+- Check your credit reports at all 3 CRAs for errors and possible ID theft.
+You are entitled to a copy of your credit reports each year for free.

 - Check the credit reports of any of your minor children for ID theft by contacting the CRAs.

 - Contact the CRAs to place a fraud alert or freeze your credit reports if your credit has been used without your authorization.

 - Immediately close all credit cards held jointly with the abuser to prevent any additional charges.